spinningtopsofdoom/ClojureWest2016/clojure_west/iteration/01-iteration.md

 !SLIDE

-Turns in windows asking "Is it a Key Value pair or sub node?" for every operation
+Turns into windows asking "Is it a Key Value pair or sub node?" for every operation

 !SLIDE